ue-too/ue-too/README.md

 </p>

-This is not a drawing canvas library like the excalidraw or tl;draw, but a library where you can build on top of to make an app like excalidraw.
+This is not a drawing canvas library like excalidraw or tl;draw, but a library which you can build on top of to make an app like excalidraw.

 [Demo](https://vntchang.dev/vCanvasDemo/)
 _The demo version is rather old and outdated but it showcases the basic functionalities so I am keeping it here.
 I will replace it with the newer version later on when it's stable_